HLFH/virtualenv-tools/README.md

 * --update now works more generally and reliably (e.g. virtualenv --python=python2.7)

-## virtualenv-tools
+## How-to

-This repository contains scripts we're using at Fireteam for our deployment of Python code.
+This repository contains scripts for deployment of Python code.
 We're using them in combination with salt to build code on one server on a self contained virtualenv and then move that over to the destination servers to run.